mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 <a id="interface-injection"></a>
 ### Interface-based Injection

-Interface-based injection is based on interface and that the program knowns what to do with it.
+Interface-based injection is based on interface and that the program knows what to do with it.
 In the money transfer sample 2 interfaces could be added to support injection of the 2 repositories (see [Listing 18](#listing18) )

 <a id="listing18"></a>